-This oil conversion tool has been designed to help you convert between different units of weight and volume.
-Please note that if you are converting between units of volume and weight, you should consider reading how to convert from volume to weight beforehand.
-This type of conversion requires a substance density figure.
+Use this oil conversion tool to convert between different units of weight and volume.
+Please note that this type of conversion requires a substance density figure.
 A list of some common oil density approximations is provided below.

 Oil conversion substances

 You can use this converter to convert betwen units of volume and weight (for example, barrels, liters, kilograms and pounds) for crude oil, diesel fuel oils and gas oils.

 'Oil Density List' figures are from simetric.co.uk - copyright © Roger Walker.
 Note that converting between units of weight and volume require a density figure.
 You can learn how to convert from volume to weight in this article.

 Substance densities currently available for the oil converter: